 Testing and vaccination efforts have required strategic prioritization, large-scale coordination, and flexibility in operations as supplies have gone from limited to widely available; more partners, including community and faith-based groups and schools, have joined the response; and as gaps in COVID-19-related health outcomes have become more apparent.
-Partner networks established for testing and lessons learned related to equitable distribution of resources, accessibility of services, and the power of peer-led outreach, have informed the dissemination of COVID-19 vaccination and therapeutics.
+Partner networks established for testing and lessons learned related to equitable distribution of resources, accessibility of services, and the power of peer-led outreach have informed the dissemination of COVID-19 vaccination and therapeutics.

-CARE COORDINATION: Integrate testing and vaccination with care coordination for highly impacted communities.
+2) CARE COORDINATION: Integrate testing and vaccination with care coordination for highly impacted communities.

-Integrating COVID-19-related services into the overall healthcare system has been critical since community members feel more comfortable getting healthcare services at typical healthcare access points including community clinics, primary care providers, and local pharmacies rather than visiting temporary locations.
-In addition to creating provider networks to administer testing and vaccinations, Public Health has also worked to weave these services into its day-to-day clinical operations and the overall healthcare delivery system by partnering with and supporting healthcare providers, facilities, and health plans.
+Integrating COVID-19-related services into the overall healthcare system has been critical since community members feel more comfortable getting healthcare services at local healthcare access points, including community clinics, primary care providers, and local pharmacies, rather than visiting temporary locations.

+Aside from their recognizability, these local access points were favored for their use of communitypreferred languages and familiarity with residents' cultural practices and beliefs.
+In addition to creating networks of trusted providers to administer testing and vaccinations, Public Health has worked to weave these services into its day-to-day clinical operations and the overall healthcare delivery system by partnering with healthcare providers, facilities, and health plans.